Taiwan Travel Act

 The law is considered a substantial upgrade to Taiwan–United States relations, removing previous restrictions on travels for the officials.
-As such, the law was harshly criticized by the government of the People's Republic of China (which had formally protested the bill through ambassador Cui Tiankai, demanding it not pass) for violating the one China principle, a position held by Beijing asserting that Taiwan is an inalienable sovereign part of China.
+As such, the law was harshly criticized by the government of the People's Republic of China (which had formally protested the bill) for violating the one China principle, a position held by Beijing asserting that Taiwan is an inalienable sovereign part of China.

 Background

 When the U.S. established diplomatic relations with the People's Republic of China in 1979, it also ceased to officially recognize Taiwan but continued to maintain unofficial relations with the island.
 In the same year, the U.S. enacted the Taiwan Relations Act.

-In 2016, the Taiwan Travel Act was introduced to the U.S. Congress by Representative Steve Chabot and Senator Marco Rubio; part of the House Foreign Relations Committee and the Senate Foreign Relations Committee, respectively.
+In 2016, the Taiwan Travel Act was introduced to the U.S. Congress by Representative Steve Chabot and Senator Marco Rubio; members of the House Foreign Relations Committee and the Senate Foreign Relations Committee, respectively.
 The bill was considered a follow-up to the Taiwan Relations Act and stated that the U.S. and Taiwan had suffered from insufficient high-level communication since 1979, when the U.S. started to restrict its officials' visits to Taiwan.

 Chinese pressure on Congress

 In August 2017, Cui Tiankai, the Chinese Ambassador to the United States, sent a letter expressing "grave concern" to leaders of the House and Senate, demanding they block provisions related to Taiwan in the National Defense Authorization Act of that year, which included the Taiwan Travel Act as well as the Taiwan Security Act of 2017.
-In the letter, Ambassador Cui stated the legislation together with another bill (that has not passed) represent “provocations against China's sovereignty, national unity and security interests,” and “have crossed the ‘red line’ on the stability of the China-U.S. relationship”.
+In the letter, Ambassador Cui stated the legislation together with another bill (that had not passed) represent “provocations against China's sovereignty, national unity and security interests,” and “have crossed the ‘red line’ on the stability of the China-U.S. relationship”.
 US lawmakers perceived this wording, together with the Chinese threat of “severe consequences” as inappropriate interference and "out of line".

 American responses

-One Democratic aide said: “Making these sorts of threats and laying down ‘red lines’ on domestic legislative action is neither helpful or constructive to build the sort of relationship needed between the United States and China.”
-The Washington Post journalist Josh Rogin noted:Other congressional aides said that no other embassy uses threats as a tactic to influence Congress, especially not via an official communication.
-Most embassies try to build relationships and persuade U.S. policymakers to support what they believe is in their national interest.
-But not China.Ranking House Foreign Affairs Committee Democrat Eliot Engel (D-NY) said in response:“China carries out this kind of heavy-handed behavior with other countries around the world.
-It's interesting to me that they now feel that they can get away with these kind of threats and vague pressure tactics with the U.S. Congress.”It has been suggested that China's heavy-handed tactics and direct threats to United States Congress through official communications backfired, by forcing Congress to make a show of force against perceived Chinese bullying.
+A Democratic aide stated that issuing threats and setting “red lines” regarding U.S. domestic legislation was not a constructive way to build relations between the United States and China.
+The Washington Post journalist Josh Rogin reported that congressional aides said other foreign embassies generally seek to influence Congress through relationship-building and persuasion, rather than threats, and that China's approach differed from this norm.

+Representative Eliot Engel, then the ranking Democrat on the House Foreign Affairs Committee, said that China had used similar tactics with other countries and expressed concern that such methods were being directed at the U.S. Congress.
+Some commentators argued that these actions may have backfired by encouraging Congress to take a stronger stance in response to what they viewed as coercive behavior.